-FPL contends that the information provided in its filing on June 26, 2013, as more specifically described in Exhibit C attached to FPL's Request, constitutes proprietary confidential business information entitled to protection under Section 366.093, F.S., and Rule 25-22.006, F.A.C.
-FPL argues that this information is intended to be and is treated by FPL as private and has not been publicly disclosed.
+FPL contends that the information provided in its June 28, 2013 filing, Document No. 03678-13, as more specifically described in Exhibit C attached to FPL's Request, constitutes proprietary confidential business information entitled to protection under Section 366.093, F.S., and Rule 25-22.006, F.A.C.
+FPL asserts that this information is intended to be and is treated by FPL as private and has not been publicly disclosed.

-FPL asserts that the Audit also contains information related to bids or contractual data, such as pricing or other terms, the public disclosure of which would violate nondisclosure provisions of FPL's contracts with certain vendors and impair FPL's ability to contract for goods or services on favorable terms in the future.
-Furthermore, the Audit also includes competitively sensitive information which, if disclosed, could impair the competitive interests of the provider of the information.
-Additionally, a few documents contained in the Audit include competitively sensitive information related to certain employees' compensation.
-FPL contends that the public disclosure of compensation information would enable competing employers to meet or beat the compensation currently offered, resulting in the loss of talented employees, or conversely, the need to increase the level of compensation already paid in order to retain these employees and attract new talent.
-As a result, FPL argues that the quality of service and the cost of service implications would be detrimental to FPL and its customers.
-Lastly, included on these documents are employee social security numbers.
+FPL further asserts that the Audit work papers also contains information related to bids or contractual data, such as pricing or other terms, the public disclosure of which would violate nondisclosure provisions of FPL's contracts with certain vendors and impair FPL's ability to contract for goods or services on favorable terms in the future.
+Furthermore, the Audit work papers also include competitively sensitive information which, if disclosed, could impair the competitive interests of the provider of the information.
+Additionally, a few documents include competitively sensitive information related to certain employees' compensation.
+Public disclosure of compensation information would enable competing employers to meet or beat the compensation currently offered, resulting in the loss of talented employees, or conversely, the need to increase the level of compensation already paid in order to retain these employees and attract new talent.
+The quality of service and the cost of service implications would be detrimental to FPL and its customers.
+Lastly, included on these documents are employee cell phone numbers.